ddrake/coeus-ngsolve/README.md

 ### Updating

-To update NGSolve, simply delete the NGserial directory tree using `rm -rf NGserial`, and re-run `./install_ngsolve_serial`
+To update NGSolve, simply re-run `./install_ngsolve_serial`.
+The `NGserial` directory will be deleted and recreated.
+If you're using ngs_special_functions, you'll need to re-install it.

 You can re-run the `install_python` and `install_cmake` scripts at any time to update those pre-requisites to any desired version.
-It's not necessary to delete the previous versions of these.
+It's not necessary to delete previous versions of these.

 ### Optional items